 Polymyxins are nephrotoxic.
 CMS and polymyxin B may cause circumoral and extremity paresthesias, vertigo, slurred speech, and muscle weakness and respiratory difficulty due to neuromuscular blockade, especially in patients with renal insufficiency.

 Because colistin was released before the advent of modern pharmacokinetic/pharmacodynamic analysis, appropriate dosing has not been studied as rigorously as for many modern antibiotics.
-In addition, manufacturers do not use a uniform method of describing drug amount; some use international units, and others use mg of colistin base activity or mg of actual colistimethate.
+In addition, manufacturers do not use a uniform method of describing drug amount; some use international units, and others use milligrams of colistin base activity or milligrams of actual colistimethate.

-Whatever units are used, 1many experts believe that the manufacturer-recommended dose of 2.5 to 5 mg/kg of colistin base activity per day divided into 2 to 4 doses is too low and recommend higher dosing regimens, including the use of a loading dose.
+Whatever units are used, many experts believe that the manufacturer-recommended dose of 2.5 to 5 mg/kg of colistin base activity per day divided into 2 to 4 doses is too low and recommend higher dosing regimens, including the use of a loading dose (1 Dosing considerations reference Polypeptide antibiotics disrupt bacterial cell walls.
+Bacitracin is a polypeptide antibiotic that inhibits cell wall synthesis and is active against gram-positive bacteria.
+Colistin (polymyxin... read more ).
 However, nephrotoxicity is dose-dependent and becomes a greater concern with higher doses.
 Dosing should be discussed with an expert.